Exiv2/exiv2/msvc/ReadMe.txt

      12/17/2014  09:38 AM  <DIR>  openssl-1.0.1j
      12/07/2014  09:18 AM  <DIR>  zlib-1.2.7

-     The following directories are also in the archive for use by msvc2003 01/07/2015  11:11 AM  <DIR>  expat-2.0.1
-     01/07/2015  11:10 AM  <DIR>  zlib-1.2.3

-     The URLs from which to obtain zlib and expat are documented in exiv2\msvc2003\ReadMe.txt expat-2.1.0 is available from http://voxel.dl.sourceforge.net/sourceforge/expat/expat-2.1.0.tar.gz
+     expat-2.1.0 is available from http://voxel.dl.sourceforge.net/sourceforge/expat/expat-2.1.0.tar.gz
      zlib-1.2.7  is available from http://zlib.net/zlib-1.2.7.tar.gz
      curl        is available from http://curl.haxx.se/download.html